 Once the DP instruction is set, all instruction will be ignored except the Release from Deep Power-down mode (RDP) and Read Electronic Signature (RES) instruction. (those instructions allow the ID being reading out).
 When Power-down, the deep power-down mode automatically stops, and when power-up, the device automatically is in standby mode.
-For RDP instruction the CS# must go high exactly at the byte boundary (the latest eighth bit of instruction code been latched-in); otherwise, the instruction will not executed.
-As soon as Chip Select (CS#) goes high, a delay of tDP is required before entering the Deep Power-down mode and reducing the current to ISB2.
+For RDP instruction the CS# must go high exactly at the byte boundary (the latest eighth bit of instruction of tDP is required before entering the Deep Power-down mode and reducing the current to ISB2.